sky-shift/skyshift/docs/source/cli/endpoints.rst

 Endpoints
 =============================

-SkyFlow's CLI, `skyctl`, includes commands for managing endpoints, which are crucial for defining the network connectivity for services within SkyFlow.
+SkyShift's CLI, `skyctl`, includes commands for managing endpoints, which are crucial for defining the network connectivity for services within SkyShift.
 Endpoints can be explicitly exposed to the cluster, allowing for external access.
 This section details the commands to create, view, and delete endpoint configurations, streamlining the management of network entry points for services and jobs.